MicrosoftDocs/win32/desktop-src/DevNotes/detecting-kernel-mode-callbacks.md

 ---
-Description: 'If a thread is waiting for a kernel-mode callback to complete, the user-mode side of the thread will delay at a call to the ZwCallbackReturn function.' ms.assetid: '6d6d4f94-0e8c-4469-b905-731be6c4083d'
+Description: If a thread is waiting for a kernel-mode callback to complete, the user-mode side of the thread will delay at a call to the ZwCallbackReturn function. ms.assetid: 6d6d4f94-0e8c-4469-b905-731be6c4083d
-title: 'Detecting Kernel-Mode Callbacks'
+title: Detecting Kernel-Mode Callbacks ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Detecting Kernel-Mode Callbacks